How to Test a Fire Alarm in Your Commercial Building

 If one smoke detector emits strange beeps, or in the event of false alarms, all fire safety equipment must be tested at that time.
 This is to make sure that all safety regulations are followed, and that the equipment is up to date.

-How to Test Fire Alarms and Smoke Detectors
+How to Test Commercial Fire Alarms and Smoke Detectors: A Step-by-Step Guide

 STEP 1.
 NOTIFY YOUR EMPLOYEES

-How Long Does a Fire Alarm Inspection and Test Take?
+How Long Do Fire Alarm Inspection and Test Take?

 To set employee expectations, it's important to discuss the typical duration of fire alarm inspections and tests.
 Providing an estimated time frame helps employees prepare and helps them plan accordingly.